 to use another cell's structures to reproduce.
 This means they can't survive unless

 they're living inside something else (such as a person, animal, or plant).

 Viruses can only live for a very short time outside other living cells.
 For example,

-viruses in infected body fluids left on surfaces like a countertop or toilet seat
+viruses in infected body fluids left on surfaces like a doorknob or toilet seat

+can

-can live there for a short time, but quickly die unless a live host comes along.
+live there for a short time.
+They'll die quickly unless a live host comes along.

 a person sick.
-Viruses are responsible for some minor sicknesses like colds,
+Viruses cause minor sicknesses like colds,

 common illnesses like the flu,

 and very serious diseases like smallpox or HIV/AIDS.